-Regina F. Magbitang, Filipino, 50, has served as the Assistant Treasurer of the Club since 3 October 2017.
-She is the Chief Financial Officer of Petrolift, Inc. She is the Treasurer of LLL Holdings, Inc. (2017); Leonio Land Holdings, Inc. from 2015 to 2017; and LNL Archipelago Minerals, Inc. from 2014 to 2017.
-She is also the President of Corporate Circle, Inc. from 2016 to 2017.
-She worked as an Auditor in Joaquin Cunanan/Price Waterhouse Coopers before joining the Leonio Group of Companies as Financial Analyst and assumed higher positions as Accounting Supervisor, Treasury Officer, Finance Manager, Assistant General Manager for Corporate Services, General Manager for Shipping, and General Manager for Shared Services and Comptroller.
+Regina F. Magbitang, Filipino, 51, has served as the Assistant Treasurer of the Club since 3 October 2017.
+She is the Treasurer of Petrolift, Inc., Leonio Land Holdings, Inc.; and LNL Archipelago Minerals, Inc. She is also the President of Corporate Circle Inc. She worked as an Auditor in Joaquin Cunanan/Price Waterhouse Coopers before joining the Leonio Group of Companies as Financial Analyst and assumed higher positions as Accounting Supervisor, Treasury Officer, Finance Manager, Assistant General Manager for Corporate Services, General Manager for Shipping, and General Manager for Shared Services and Comptroller.
 She graduated with a degree of BS Accountancy with magna cum laude honors at St. Scholastica's College and Masters in Business Administration at the Graduate School of De La Salle University.